intel/neural-compressor/examples/mxnet/object_detection/README.md

 2. User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself.

-As this example use COCO dataset, use COCOEval as metric which is can find [here](https://cocodataset.org/).
+As this example use VOC/COCO dataset, use VOCMApMetrics/COCOEval as metric which is can find [here](https://github.com/dmlc/gluon-cv/blob/20a2ed3942720550728ce36c2be53b2d5bbbb6fd/gluoncv/utils/metrics/voc_detection.py#L13) and [here](https://cocodataset.org/).
 So we integrate MXNet SSD-ResNet50_v1/SSD-Mobilenet1.0 with iLiT by the second use case.

 ### Write Yaml config file